This post may contain affiliate links. As an Amazon Associate, we may earn a commission on qualifying sales at no extra cost to you.

 - Have there been any major repairs?
 An honest seller will be completely transparent about any damage that has been repaired.

 - How has it been stored?
 Hopefully they won’t tell you that it has been stored in the middle of a corn field for the past 5 years.
-Where and how it has been stored can tell you alot about how the used camper was cared for.
+Where and how long it has been stored can tell you a lot about how the used camper was cared for.

 - Does the camper have a clear title?
 The last thing you want to deal with is the frustration of tracking down a lost title, or dealing with a lienholder.

-The bottom line is to find out as much information as you can before buying a used camper.
-The answers to these questions will help you decide if this is the right camper for you.
+The bottom line is to find out as much information as you can before buying a used camper from a private seller, or a dealership for that matter.
+Answering these questions will help you decide if this is the right camper for you.

 Push on the exterior walls to check for soft spots.
 Look down the side of the camper to check for any signs of delamination.
 Delamination of the side walls occurs when the outer layer separates from the substrate, resulting in bubbles or bulges.